The National Theatre has unveiled the productions it will be hosting this summer as part of the London 2012 Festival.

 Among the highlights is a new play entitled The Last of the Haussmans, written by Stephen Beresford and directed by Howard Davies,

-Opening on June 19th at the Lyttelton Theatre, the play could make for an excellent evening's entertainment for those booking stays at central London hotels whether for the Olympics, or just for a getaway in the capital this summer.
+Opening on June 19th at the Lyttelton Theatre, the play could make for an excellent evening’s entertainment for those booking stays at Mayfair hotels London whether for the Olympics, or just for a getaway in the capital this summer.

 Starring Rory Kinnear, Matthew Marsh, Helen McCrory and Julie Walters, the play is set in the 1960s, the play “examines the fate of the revolutionary generation”.